34conman/musical-octo-umbrella/rules.md

 ## Add any other rules that your team establishes to help each other work effectively together
-Be accountable for your work and to the team.
+Be accountable for your work.
 Show up on time.
 Bring a laptop to meetings.
-Let team members know if you cannot make a meeting.
+Let members know if you cannot make a meeting.
-Meet deadlines for tasks.
-If you cannot meet deadlines notify team members.